 Under the Project One Subordinated Resolution, MEAG Power may create or permit to exist a lien on proceeds of Project One Senior Bonds to secure indebtedness owing to one or more banks which is not evidenced by Project One Subordinated Bonds and the aggregate principal amount of which does not at any time exceed \$150,000,000.
-As of December 31, 2017, \$15,850,000 was outstanding under the Project One Revolving Credit Agreement.
-As of April 30, 2018, \$27,250,000 was outstanding under the Project One Revolving Credit Agreement.
+As of December 31, 2018, \$25,675,000 was outstanding under the Project One Revolving Credit Agreement.
+As of March 31, 2019, \$24,661,000 was outstanding under the Project One Revolving Credit Agreement.
 Any indebtedness outstanding from time to time under the Project One Revolving Credit Agreement is secured by a pledge of proceeds of any Project One Senior Bonds issued from and after the earlier of any default under the Project One Revolving Credit Agreement or the date 90 days prior to the termination date until such notes are repaid in full.
 Total borrowings under the Project One Revolving Credit Agreement, the General Resolution Projects Revolving Credit Agreement and the CC Project Revolving Credit Agreement may not exceed \$125,000,000 at any one time.
 See "General Resolution Projects Subordinated Bonds" and "Security for MEAG Power's CC Bonds - CC Project Revolving Credit Agreement" below.
-Following an event of default under the Project One Revolving Credit Agreement, the banks have the right, subject to certain conditions, to exchange notes held thereunder for Project One Senior Bonds.
+Following an event of default under the Project One Revolving Credit Agreement of Subordinated Bonds" and "Security for MEAG Power's CC Bonds - CC Project Revolving Credit Agreement" below.
+Following an event of default under the Project One Revolving Credit Agreement of Project One Senior Bonds.
 See "SUMMARY OF SELECTED FINANCIAL AND OPERATING DATA - Rating Triggers and Other Factors That Could Affect MEAG Power's Liquidity, Results of Operations or Financial Condition - Revolving Credit Agreements" herein.